Registering explicit Event Types

 Events require a unique type to identify their corresponding class when loading them from the EventSourcingDB.
 This type is assigned once, when publishing the event.

-is responsible for
+The EventRepository is responsible for

-resolving the type identifier using a configurable EventTypeResolver
+resolving the type identifier using a configurable EventTypeResolver,

 both for reading and writing events.